 Just give them love, and brush them regularly because they could shed more if this breed favors the Great Pyrenees.

-25. Swissneese – The Greater Swiss Mountain Dog and Great Pyrenees mix
+25. Greater Swiss Mountain Dog & Great Pyrenees mix (AKA Swissneese)

 Although the Greater Swiss Mountain dog was originally a strong worker, they are now faithful, dependable, and loyal family dogs that attach themselves to their family members.